PSG scores seven and Barcelona hit six on a goal-filled night in the Champions League

 Fermin Lopez scored a hat trick and Marcus Rashford hit two goals as Barcelona blew away 10-man Olympiakos.

-Barca took full advantage when the Greek champion saw Santiago Hezze shown a contentious red card in the second half — scoring four goals to complete the rout.
+Barca took full advantage when Santiago Hezze was shown a contentious red card in the second half — scoring four goals to complete the rout.

 It was Lopez's first hat trick of his career, with Lamine Yamal also on the scoresheet from the penalty spot.